NATIONAL SECURITY & SEPARATION OF POWERS

 About the Program:

-The National Security Institute at George Mason University’s Antonin Scalia Law School hosts an annual summer program abroad – this year in Lisbon, Portugal – where students learn about the historical roots and the modern application of the separation of powers in the national security context in two courses awarding a total of 2 credits:
+The National Security Institute at George Mason University’s Antonin Scalia Law School is hosting its seventh annual summer program abroad – this year in Porto, Portugal – with U.S. Supreme Court Justice Neil M. Gorsuch.
+Students will learn about the historical roots and the modern application of the separation of powers in the national security context in two courses awarding a total of 2 credits.

 The Separation of Powers course will examine the philosophical doctrines underlying the American approach to our system of governance, the constitutional pedigree of the separation of powers, and the understanding of such separation by the framers, as well the application of separation of powers principles in the modern era, including in the administrative state and national security contexts.
 The Interbranch Conflicts course will analyze three-to-four case studies of conflicts between Congress and the President in national security, including disputes over war-making, surveillance and other counterterrorism efforts, and international agreements.

 NSI also brings amazing national security experts and leading legal voices.
-Previous guests have included: US Supreme Court Justice Elena Kagan, Susan M. Gordon, former Deputy Director of National Intelligence, Judge Patrick Bumatay of the Ninth Circuit Court of Appeals, Ellen McCarthy, former Assistant Secretary of State for Intelligence and Research, and Michael Mukasey, former US Attorney General.
+Previous guests have included: US Supreme Court Justice Elena Kagan; Susan M. Gordon, former Deputy Director of National Intelligence; Judge Patrick Bumatay of the Ninth Circuit Court of Appeals; Judge Jennifer Elrod of the Fifth Circuit Court of Appeals; Ellen McCarthy, former Assistant Secretary of State for Intelligence and Research; and Michael Mukasey, former US Attorney General.

 The program is limited to 25 students.
 Applications are open for all 1L, 1E, 2L, 2E, and 3E students.